sheltermanager/asm3/doc/manual/options.rst

 Movements
 ---------

-The movement tab allows a number of days to be set to automatically cancel reservations.
-If an animal is reserved for this period of time and it does not result in an adoption (or any kind of movement), ASM will automatically cancel the reservation for you after this time.
+* Cancel unadopted reservations after: If an animal is reserved for this period of time and it does not result in an adoption (or any kind of movement), ASM will automatically cancel the reservation for you after this time.

+* Highlight unadopted reservations on screen after: If an animal is reserved for this period of time, the system will highlight the reservation on screen (typically in red italics).

+* Remove holds after: This value is used to set a default in the "Hold until date" field of new animals.
+When the date is reached, the hold flag is automatically removed.

 * Treat foster animals as part of the shelter inventory: Setting this option will make ASM treat fostered animals as if they are on the shelter (with